 We celebrate the fabulous Simba, a cat who achieved high-grade cancer remission and as of today has already lived nearly 2.5 years longer (and counting) than his initial prognosis!

-Beautiful Simba recently celebrated 3 years in remission and it’s almost 3.5 years since his diagnosis!
+Beautiful Simba recently celebrated 4 great years since his “certain death” diagnosis!
 Yay, Simba!!!